S4m41/Naotism/README.md

 mar 3
 	added restartbutton, along with clear(). only highscore and balance lacking(have time?). changed bell() to include wifth of curve as an aditonal arg.
-2h
+2h mar 4
+	gutted timesystem, reimplemnted using sf::clock.
+	delta-balanced spawning of new enemies.
+	consolidated pseudo-enums to follow concurrent style(not pleased w result) forgot to implement virtual destructors, implementing.
+	std::vector not allowed(????) making my own.
+	done, end of session.
+3.5h
 ## >Log!< ##

 ## >Descr<##